Collector Group Configurations

 In this configuration:

-• All Data Collectors in the Collector Group must have the same hardware configuration
+• All Data Collectors in the collector group must have the same hardware configuration

-• If you need to collect syslog and trap messages from the devices aligned with the Collector Group, you must include a Message Collector in the Collector Group.
-For a description of how a Message Collector can be added to a Collector Group, see the Using Message Collection Units in a Collector Group section.
+• If you need to collect syslog and trap messages from the devices aligned with the collector group, you must include a Message Collector in the collector group.
+For a description of how a Message Collector can be added to a collector group, see the Using Message Collection Units in a Collector Group section.

 • SL1 evenly distributes the devices monitored by a collector group among the Data Collectors in the collector group.
 Devices are distributed based on the amount of time it takes to collect data for the Dynamic Applications aligned to each device.